 Expected Benefits

-For its overlapping audiences of the public, humanities scholars and administrators, and digital humanists, the benefit that frames all subsidiary ones will be to use research-based knowledge to advance a more expansive notion of humanities advocacy--one that makes its beneficiary not just humanities disciplines, scholars, and students but the larger public.
+For its overlapping audiences of the public, humanities scholars and administrators, and digital humanists, the benefit that frames all subsidiary ones will be to use research-based knowledge to advance a more expansive notion of humanities advocacy―one that makes its beneficiary not just humanities disciplines, scholars, and students but the larger public.
 By exploring its research hypotheses on such issues as the relation between focalized and “general life” understandings of the humanities, and on the way different nations and social groups view, or are viewed in relation to, the humanities, WE1S will be able through its recommendations to depict how being a good educator (whatever the field), journalist, business person, politician, technologist, or parent involves engagement with the humanities at some level.
 In this expanded sense, humanities advocacy is about using knowledge about, and gained through the humanities (in this case specifically the digital humanities), to advocate for being a good educator, journalist, business person, politician, technologist, parent, or child as such.

 Specific, concrete benefits for WE1S’s audiences include: